Clinical Services, Fees & Insurance

 What is the cancellation policy for online and in-person trainings?

-If you cannot attend a training, you can use your registration for a future upcoming training of your choice within 6 months of the original training date.
-We can also refund you your money if you cancel your training 48 hours in advance.
-Unfortunately, if you do not attend the training or you cancel within the 48 hours of the training, your registration fee is non-refundable.
+If you cannot attend a training, you can use your registration for an upcoming training of your choice within 6 months of the original training date.
+Unfortunately, if you do not attend the training, your registration fee is non-refundable.

 Who should I contact if I am having problems logging into an online training session?